alfateam/orange-orm/README.md

 </details>

 <details><summary><strong>Excluding sensitive data</strong></summary>

-To secure your application by preventing sensitive data from being serialized and possibly leaked, you can use the <strong>serializable(false)</strong> attribute on certain fields within your database schema.
-Here, the serializable(false) attribute has been applied to the balance column, indicating that this field will not be serialized when a record is converted to a JSON string.
+<p>To secure your application by preventing sensitive data from being serialized and possibly leaked, you can use the <strong>serializable(false)</strong> attribute on certain fields within your database schema.
+Here, the serializable(false) attribute has been applied to the balance column, indicating that this field will not be serialized when a record is converted to a JSON string.</p>

 <sub>📄 map.ts</sub>

 ```javascript
 import rdb from 'rdb';